 “I wanted to escape,” Sinclair says.
 “The challenges were too great.
 I didn’t have help and I didn’t know that others felt the same way.”

 “Finding help is the biggest challenge,” Sinclair says.
-“Sharp’s classes and services offer the necessary caregiving tools, and the staff and volunteers give you guidance so you can provide
+“Sharp’s classes and services offer the necessary caregiving tools, and the staff and volunteers give you guidance so you can provide better care.”

 “I am honored to share my experiences because I personally know how tough it is to be a caregiver,” Sinclair says.
 “It’s important to connect with others who are going through similar situations, and reassuring to know you’re not alone.”